adedayhaftu/Git-Summary/README.md

-# Git-Summery
+# Git-Summary
-Summery about classes
+Summary about the classes I have learnt yet.